 The field of Economics is often confused with the field of Business --- and although they are related in many ways, they are different areas of study.
 At Cornell, students in the College of Arts & Sciences can major in Economics.
-A Business major called Applied Economics and Management (AEM) is offered in the College of Agriculture and Life Sciences (in the Dyson School).
+A Business major called Applied Economics and Management (AEM) is offered through the Dyson School in the College of Agriculture and Life Sciences and the SC Johnson College of Business.

 Many Economics majors also complete additional majors in other subjects.
 There are some majors that naturally complement (and perhaps even overlap with) an Economics major --- e.g., majors in Math, Computer Science, Statistics, Psychology, and Government.
 However, it is quite common for students to complete a second major that is completely unrelated to Economics.

 If you are considering pursuing multiple majors, please note that in some instances a single course can count toward multiple majors.
-For instance, ECON 3370 could count toward both an Economics major and an Asian Studies major, or ECON 4020 could count toward both an Economics major and a Math major.
+For instance, ECON 4020 could count toward both an Economics major and a Math major.

 Course Instructors & Class Sizes